melaniab/ml_course/README.md

 # ml_course
 Course "Practical Introduction to Machine Learning with Python" at the Faculty of Mathematics and Informatics, Sofia University.
 Elective course for bachelor students.

 Based on the course https://fmi.machine-learning.bg/ from 2018/2019.

 For the 2025/2026 course, we will use Python 3.14.

+MIT License

+Copyright (c) Sofia University St. Kliment Ohridski